 Above: Peak Design Everyday Backpack Zip 15L and 20L Bags

-We have found that the cheapest pricing for the bag is direct with Peak Design, especially here in Australia where the retail price is always more expensive.
-To give you an idea of price, at the time of writing, the prices are –
+Generally. we have found that the cheapest pricing for the bag is direct with Peak Design, especially here in Australia where the retail price is always more expensive.
+To give you an idea of the price, at the time of writing, the prices are –

 Worldwide Customers – For shipping costs worldwide check out the rates here